IU-ACCPA-2023/stella-implementation-assignment/README.md

 ### Building and running the interpreter

+**Note:** this was tested with BNFC 2.9.4.1 - (2.9.4 and lower versions are not suitable!).
+The requirements for specific implementations are in the corresponding directories (if any).

 1. Change the first line in the [Makefile](Makefile) to match the language of your choice.

 2. To build the interpreter run: